qqrs/qqrs.github.com/source/_posts/2016-04-04-writing-a-bittorrent-client.markdown

 categories: code
 ---

-Writing a BitTorrent client has been interesting side project to learn concurrent networking concepts and practice structuring a new project from scratch.
+I've found that writing a BitTorrent client from scratch has been an interesting project for practicing concurrent networking concepts.

-However, when I first started I had one important question: "Do I actually want to write a BitTorrent client?"
+However, when I started, I found that I had to do much more reading than I expected to understand the BitTorrent protocol and to decide whether the scope was appropriate for a spare time project.

-I found that I had to do much more reading than I expected to understand the BitTorrent protocol and to decide whether the scope was appropriate for a spare time project.
+As a result, this post is a short overview of a minimal BitTorrent download implementation.

-As a result, this post is a very short overview of a minimal BitTorrent download implementation.
+I hope it will be useful to other programmers seeking an answer to the question: "Do I actually want to write a BitTorrent client?"

 ## 1. Parse the `.torrent` metainfo file
 The `.torrent` file contains information about the torrent tracker and the files to be downloaded.
 Data is encoded using a serialization protocol called bencoding.
-If your language provides a bencoding library, this is not much more difficult to decode than parsing json.
+Parsing bencoded data is not significantly more difficult than parsing json, and there is likely a bencoding library available for your language.

 ## 2. Connect to the tracker
 To connect to the torrent, an HTTP GET request is made to the tracker announce URL.